chess-fan/blockhashes-of-ChessCoin/README.md

 # about
-This project provides blockhashes for the ChessCoin blockchain.
+This project provides blockhashes for the ChessCoin blockchain, and with this tries to give more trust into the blockchain.

 Why?
 * for 18 months there was no new checkpoint made :-(